klein2ms/klein2ms.github.io/README.md

 #### Let Them

-Your power lies not in controlling others' actions, but in giving permission to show you who they really are.
-Let them be them.
+Your power lies not in controlling others' actions, but in giving them permission to show you who they really are.
+Let them be them so that you can do you.

 ## Working together

-### ❤️:❤️'s (1:1's) are the most important part of my work week
+### [❤️:❤️'s (1:1's)](one-on-ones.md) are the most important part of my work week

 * If I do not know the answer to a question I will be honest with you and work to find out on your behalf.
 * If I cannot share the answer to a question I will be honest in sharing that this is something I cannot answer at this time.